Written by: Corey Janoff

 3. Only about 9 percent of disabilities are caused by accidents.
 Most people think the only way they will be unable to work is if they get in a bad car accident and break their back.
 Or break their spine skiing.
 Or get hit by lightning, or half-eaten by a shark.
 Even though accidents make news headlines, the reality is, bad accidents don’t happen as often as you might think.

 4. About 91 percent of disabilities are caused by illnesses.
 How boring is that?
 You won’t have a cool story to tell about how you got disabled.
 It will be lame story and slow to progress and sad and depressing.
-Sports talk show host Dan Patrick revealed last week on his show his seven-year ongoing battle with polymyalgia rheumatica, an auto-immune disorder that causes intense joint pain.
+Sports talk show host Dan Patrick previously revealed on his show his seven-year ongoing battle with polymyalgia rheumatica, an auto-immune disorder that causes intense joint pain.
 He needed to take Vicodin to play a round of golf.
-The treatment he is currently going through has side effects of headaches, memory loss, and brain fog.
-It's tough to be a radio show host when your brain isn't operating at full speed.
+The treatment he went through has side effects of headaches, memory loss, and brain fog.
+It’s tough to be a radio show host when your brain isn’t operating at full speed.
 It’s been a challenge for him to sit in a chair and talk every day.
 If you do anything more than sitting and talking for a living, this disease could prevent you from doing your job successfully.

 5. Musculoskeletal and connective tissue disorders and diseases are the number one cause of disability.
 Diseases of the nervous system and sensory organs are the number two cause.
 That means muscle, back, and joint pain.
 Arthritis, herniated discs, back/spine/joint pain, tendonitis, osteoporosis, rheumatism, scoliosis, sciatica.
 MS, ALS, Parkinson’s, epilepsy, Alzheimer’s, eyesight and hearing disorders, among others.
 Click this link for a chart listing the most common causes of disabilities.